 “You have to have a passion for what you make and sell, so if your niche intersects with market appeal and profit, you have a home run,” he said.

-From there, consider how you will create your products, package them for shipping, find where to purchase the raw materials, and how to establish good customer service and social media marketing, he added.
+From there, consider how you will create your products, package them for shipping, find where to purchase the raw materials, and establish good customer service and social media marketing, he added.

 You’ll need to register for Etsy before opening a shop.
-It’s free to sign up, but Etsy does charge for listing fees (20 cents), transaction fees that also applies to the cost of shipping (5 percent) and payment processing (3 percent plus 25 cents).
+It’s free to sign up, but Etsy does charge listing fees ($0.20), transaction fees that also apply to the cost of shipping (6.5 percent) and payment processing fees (3 percent plus $0.25).

 Once you’ve mapped out the basics, create your shop and make sure to stock it with as many items as you can to start.
 You’ll want to appear professional, and offering only a few items might hurt your ratings.